forkiesassds/Supernova/README.md

 #### Show on server lists
 Click **Settings** in the Supernova window, then tick the **Public** checkbox.
 Then click **Save**.

-This makes your server appear in the server list on ClassiCube and Betacraft's respective server lists.
+This makes your server appear in ClassiCube and BetaCraft's respective server lists.

 Compiling
 -----------------